CvAmp/ARC/README.md

 1. **Map not loading**: Ensure all dependencies are installed with `npm install`
 2. **Export not working**: Check browser permissions for file downloads
 3. **Clipboard operations failing**: Ensure you're using HTTPS or localhost
+4. **Zoom feels off**: Use Shift + scroll wheel for zoom (known issue: may appear slightly diagonal)
-4. **Performance issues**: Try reducing the map complexity or zoom level
+5. **Performance on large maps**: Consider reducing zoom level or using fewer simultaneous selections

+For technical troubleshooting and development issues, see [DEVELOPMENT.md](DEVELOPMENT.md#debugging-tips).

 ### Browser Compatibility